 About The Dambulla Cave Temple

-The Dambulla Cave Temple, often known as the Royal Rock Temple, is made up of series of five caves instilled with over twenty centuries of history and imbued with religious significance.
+The Dambulla Cave Temple, often known as the Royal Rock Temple, is a cave temple complex in the centre of Sri Lanka.
+It is made up of series of five caves instilled with over twenty centuries of history and imbued with religious significance.
 The temple contains a wealth of Buddhist art, including numerous statues and murals of Buddha.

 Since 1991, the Dambulla Cave Temple has been a UNESCO World Heritage site.

 Today, the Dambulla cave monastery is still functional, and remains the best-preserved ancient edifice in Sri Lanka.
 It is accessible via the gentle slope of the Dambulla Rock, which offers a panoramic view of the surrounding flatlands, which includes the rock fortress Sigiriya.

 It is recommended that you tour the caves and surrounding area with a guide in order to fully immserse yourself in the site’s incredible and extensive history.

 From the centre of Dambulla, the cave temple is a half an hour walk via the Kandy Rd/Kandy – Jaffna Hwy/A9 roads.
 There is also a bus service that takes around 4 minutes from the centre, and by car it takes around the same time via the same roads.